kyma-project/btp-manager/docs/user/03-50-formatting-service-binding-secret.md

 ## Custom Formats

 For additional flexibility, you can model the Secret resources according to your needs.
-To generate a custom-formatted Secret, use the **secretTemplate** attribute in the ServiceBinding spec.
+To generate a custom-formatted Secret, use the **secretTemplate** attribute in the ServiceBinding `spec`.
 This attribute expects a Go template as its value.
-For more information, see [Go Templates](https://pkg.go.dev/text/template).<br>
+For more information, see [Go Templates](https://pkg.go.dev/text/template).

 Ensure the template is in the YAML format and has the structure of a Kubernetes Secret.

 In the provided Secret, you can customize the `metadata` and `data` sections with the following options:

-- `metadata`: labels and annotations
+* `metadata`: labels and annotations
-- `data`: customize or utilize one of the available formatting options following the instructions in the [Overview](#overview) section.
+* `data`: customize or utilize one of the available formatting options following the instructions in the [Overview](#overview) section

 > [!NOTE]